sybotech/roboclaw_ros/README.md

 25/10/2016
 Split max speed in max linear and angular
 Added custom msg.
 Needed to modify name of script
-Publish commaned wheels speed and motors currents readings
+Publish commaned wheels speeds and motors currents readings

 21/10/2016
 Added thread usage for simultaneous odom and command